Little Stars and Inspire Dance Academies

 - Visiting Days - Parents/guests are invited to attend class on visiting days only.

-- Age Requirements - Dancers must meet the class age requirement by Sept.
-1, 2016.
+- Age Requirements - Dancers must meet the class age requirement by the first class.

 Keri began her dancing career at the age of 4 at the Hanover Park Park District where she studied ballet, tap, jazz, lyrical and hip hop with Monica Noble-Lawson.
 She continued her education through dance conventions and competitions as she outgrew her Park District dance programs, where she has taken classes with top instructors and choreographers throughout the U.S. including Travis Wall, Sonya Tayeh, Ted Jackson and Avnun Yakubov.